jz393/jz393.github.io/writing/sailing-across-pacific.md

 Between the lightning strikes, I open my eyes and spot a faint shadow illuminated in the background—a small island in the Pacific.
 With my sails ruined, I lean over and pitifully use my arms as oars.
 I don't know if I can make it, but it's still worth a try.
 Flailing them with all my remaining strength, I reach the sandy shore, exhausted and battered.

-I spend my first few days lying down on a makeshift bed, made of an arrangement of knocked-over palm leaves under a lush cover of trees.
+I spend the first few days lying down on a makeshift bed, made of an arrangement of knocked-over palm leaves under a lush cover of trees.
 Sleep doesn’t come easily, as I still vividly hear and feel the crashing waves, similar to how sailors oddly get seasick *after* they arrive on land.
 Eventually, I doze off and wake up to a warm glow of sunlight seeping through the branches above me.

 The storm eventually passes, and I wander out of the burrow.
 I sip coconut water, play with friendly tropical monkeys, and watch whales from afar.
 I build a simple hut and gradually make repairs to my ship.
 Each evening, I admire the sunset on the secluded beach and enjoy lasting moments of tranquility for the first time in years.
 I glance back at the remnants of my map and realize this island was never on here.
 However, I am happy to have discovered it.